Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 In the case of an evacuation, the council has identified a number of buildings that can be used as rest centres for people who may have nowhere else to go.
 We carry out regular exercises to ensure that our staff working at these centres are fully trained and that the centres themselves can be brought into use quickly and easily.

-Please find links to information on this page with regards to our civil contingencies act and flooding advice.
 You can also find our preparing for emergencies in Lancashire booklet in the documents section on this page.

 If something is an emergency and requires an immediate response then contact the emergency services on 999.